Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

 - The `condition` is any valid expression; any non-zero value (including negative values) is treated as true, and zero is treated as false.
 - The loop continues to execute as long as the condition evaluates to true.
-- This is syntactic sugar for a structure using labels and conditional `goto`.

 **Example:**